FatimaaShahid/CS-Study-Material/README.md

 ## About the Author

-Hi, I'm **Fatima Shahid** — a Computer Science undergraduate, developer, and curious learner who believes that knowledge grows when it is shared.
+Hi, I'm **Fatima Shahid** — a Computer & Information Systems Engineering Undergraduate and curious learner who believes that knowledge grows when it is shared.

 Beyond coursework, I enjoy exploring the deeper side of technology: solving problems through programming, writing about ideas and experiences, and building projects that turn concepts into something tangible.
 My interests span across **software development, algorithms, and system-level thinking**, while I also nurture a creative side through **writing and art**.